beehyv/workforcehealthtracker/README.md

 	*  Ability to support bi-directional API integrations
  ## Contact Details
 Please reach out to <a href="mailto:workforcehealthtracker@beehyv.com">workforcehealthtracker@beehyv.com</a> for additional information and product demos.
+## Contributing to the Project
+Please follow the steps if you want to contribute to the project
+* Fork Repository to your own Github account
+* Make suitable modifications to the code
+* Create a Pull Request to the Original Repository's master branch
+* Once the Pull request is created, the Project Owners will review the changes and if found acceptable, will merge with the master branch.
+## Feature Request
+In case of new feature requests please use the Github Issues page to raise tickets for Bugs as well as enhancements.
+The community can then take up the functionality as per need.